 Submit written/paper submissions as follows:

-Instructions: All submissions received must include the Docket No. FDA-2015-N-3815 for “Agency Information Collection Activities; Proposed Collection; Comment Request; Electronic Submission of Medical Device Registration and Listing.”
-Received comments will be placed in the docket and, except for those submitted as “Confidential Submissions,” publicly viewable at http://www.regulations.gov or at the Division of Dockets Management between 9 a.m. and 4 p.m., Monday through Friday.
+Instructions: All submissions received must include the Docket No. FDA-2017-N-1095 for “Agency Information Collection Activities; Proposed Collection; Comment Request; Electronic Submission Process for Voluntary Allegations to the Center for Devices and Radiological Health.”
+Received comments, those filed in a timely manner (see ADDRESSES), will be Start Printed Page 7563placed in the docket and, except for those submitted as “Confidential Submissions,” publicly viewable at https://www.regulations.gov or at the Dockets Management Staff between 9 a.m. and 4 p.m., Monday through Friday.

 Start Further Info